Complete Guide For Solar Power Manitoba 2020

 - Manitoba Hydro contact number: 1-888-624-9376

 - RBC Energy Saver Loan (energy loan)

 - TD contact number: 1-866-389-8888

-Manitoba has abundant solar financing options, high sunlight levels, and relatively low installation costs, however we still rank it as the #7 best province in the country for switching to solar power.
+Because of Manitoba’s high sunlight levels, low installation costs, but lack of incentives – we rank it as the #9 best province in the country for switching to solar power.

 Ready to get started?